riju/backgroundBlur/explainer.md

 TODO(eero) : Explore alpha channel.
 Webcodecs does not support alpha chanel today.

+## Mask Data -- VideoFrame / ImageBitmap / ImageData
+How to present the Mask data ?
+* **VideoFrame** : VideoFrame for WebCodec and HTMLVideoElement are the only elements supported by WebGPU zero copy path via [importExternalTexture](https://www.w3.org/TR/webgpu/#dom-gpudevice-importexternaltexture).
+  - Maybe not for majority users, but in some cases, with high resolution cameras, it's possible that the VideoFrame can be 4K and BG Segementation/Mask can be 4K too.
+Other than that, CPU residency is good enough.

+[Elad](https://github.com/w3c/mediacapture-extensions/pull/142#discussion_r1600063736), [Jan-Ivar](https://github.com/w3c/mediacapture-extensions/pull/142#discussion_r1628541641) and [Eugene](https://www.w3.org/2024/06/18-mediawg-minutes.html#t04) think VideoFrame is not needed for this use case.

+* **ImageData** or **ImageBitmap** has the same back resource support.
+  - ImageData has a data readonly attribute which is better than ImageBitmap.
+ImageBitmap always relies on others to readback contents.
+  -	2D canvas also exposes a API named [putImageData()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData) to upload contents without conversions(e.g. alpha related ).
+ImageBitmap could only rely on the draw call and some conversions might happens (e.g. alpha)

+Thanks @shaoboyan @eladalon1983 @Djuffin

 ## Exposing change of MediaStreamTrack configuration

 The configuration (capabilities, constraints or settings) of a MediaStreamTrack may be changed dynamically outside the control of web applications.